Skip to main content

 Goethe University has six special areas dedicated to research.

-These areas bring together various sciences,
+These areas bring together various sciences.

-and enable researchers to collaborate particularly effectively.
+This allows researchers to collaborate particularly effectively.

 These areas are called Research Profile Areas.